Temporal Entanglement Transitions in the Periodically Driven Ising Chain

-In this Letter, we report the discovery of \textit{temporal entanglement transitions} via dynamical spontaneous symmetry breaking in the entanglement Hamiltonian (EH) of a periodically driven spin chain.
-These transitions are uniquely entanglement-driven, manifesting only for initially entangled states and eluding conventional probes such as magnetization or Loschmidt echoes.
-They manifest as (1) periodic, sharp reorganizations of the entanglement spectrum marked by Schmidt gap closure~\cite{dechiara2012entanglement, wald2020closure, bayat2014order}, (2) vanishing overlap between initial and instantaneous entanglement ground states (also known as the \textit{entanglement echo}~\cite{poyhonen2021entanglement}), and (3) symmetry quantum number flips~\cite{jaeger2003entanglement, liu2023symmetry, alba2021entanglement}.
-Crucially, these transitions occur across all driving frequencies and exhibit universal critical behavior with correlation length exponent $\nu=1$, matching the equilibrium Ising universality class~\cite{Koziol2021Jun, Sachdev_2011}, despite emerging from purely dynamical mechanisms and decoupled from any underlying equilibrium criticality.
+In this Letter, we report the discovery of \textit{temporal entanglement transitions} (TET) via dynamical spontaneous symmetry breaking in the entanglement Hamiltonian (EH) of a periodically driven spin chain.
+These transitions require $\mathbb{Z}_2$-symmetric driven Hamiltonian and initial state, with critical times occurring at sector-weight degeneracies (made precise below), and manifest through three synchronized signatures: Schmidt gap closure~\cite{dechiara2012entanglement, wald2020closure, bayat2014order}, vanishing entanglement echo~\cite{poyhonen2021entanglement}, and parity flips~\cite{jaeger2003entanglement, liu2023symmetry, alba2021entanglement}, while remaining invisible to conventional observables (magnetization, Loschmidt echo).
+Crucially, these transitions occur across all driving frequencies and exhibit universal critical behavior with correlation length exponent $\nu=1$, matching the equilibrium Ising universality class~\cite{Koziol2021Jun, Sachdev_2011}, despite emerging purely dynamically, decoupled from any underlying equilibrium criticality.

-Our findings establish temporal entanglement transitions as a distinct class of non-equilibrium phenomenon that is uniquely detectable through entanglement measures while remaining hidden from conventional observables, revealing that the EH itself can undergo quantum phase transitions.
+Our findings establish TET as a distinct class of non-equilibrium phenomenon that is uniquely detectable through entanglement measures while remaining hidden from conventional observables, revealing that the EH itself can undergo quantum phase transitions.
 At high frequencies, we find that the EH gains an intrinsic timescale decoupled from the drive, rendering its Floquet-periodic transitions as genuine steady-state features.
-The universal critical behavior persists across different equilibrium phases of the initial state, confirming the transitions' fundamentally non-equilibrium character, decoupled from the underlying equilibrium phase diagram.
+The universal critical behavior persists whenever the above $\mathbb{Z}_2$-symmetry condition and sector-weight equality are satisfied (including across different equilibrium phases that preserve $\mathbb{Z}_2$), confirming a fundamentally non-equilibrium character decoupled from the underlying equilibrium phase diagram (see Supplemental Material (SM)~\cite{Supplemental} for details).

 \textit{Model and Results.---} We consider the transverse-field Ising model (TFIM) with open boundary conditions, consisting of $L$ spin-$1/2$ particles with time-dependent Hamiltonian